captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 Deviled eggs.
 ---
-So let your mom make lasagna.
+So let your mom make the lasagna.
 ---
 At seven pm we will play.
 ---
 It’s The End of The World As We
 Know It.
 ---
+## LISSETTE:
+[laughs]
+---
+## PETER:
 You like that?
 ---
-Yeah I like it too I.
+Yeah, I thought that was a little funny?
 ---
-I donno.
+But also sad.
 ---
-I...
-I thought that was maybe a little funny?
----
-And also sad.
----
 It’s a little.
 Sad.
 ---
+template: song
 It’s the end of the world as we know it.
 ---
+template: song
-And I feel fine…
+And I feel fine.
 ---
 And I…
 ---
 I made a.
 ---
-Here’s the list of the rules
+list of the rules
 ---
-so that nobody forgets.
+so that people don't forget.
 ---
 Is that weird?
 ---